About the Combined B.A./M.A. (4+1) Program

 - Are deeply interested in their field of study and want to pursue more advanced inquiry

-Compared to a traditional path to a master's degree, the 4+1 program allows students to save both time and money through an accelerated course of study.
+Compared to a traditional path to a master's degree, the 4+1 program allows you to save both time and money through an accelerated course of study.

 Programs of Study